Table of Contents

 Internal Organ Injuries

-An internal organ injury can be dangerous because failure to treat it immediately can cause serious complications or even death.
+An internal organ injury can be dangerous because failure to treat it could cause serious complications or even death.
+However, its presence may not be immediately apparent after a crash.
 Some internal injuries can include brain bleeds, broken ribs, pneumothorax involving a rib puncturing a lung, abdominal aorta aneurysms involving the stomach being compressed during an accident and causing a rupture of the abdominal aorta, ruptured spleens, internal bleeding, or other internal organ injuries.

-Some fractures do not need much time to heal, but other types of fractures can require surgeries or cause long-term disabilities.
-Serious fractures can require reconstructive surgery and possibly the insertion of pins, plates, and screws, also requiring longer hospital stays, rehabilitation, and sometimes additional surgeries.
+Some fractures do not need much time to heal, but other types may require surgery or cause long-term disabilities.
+Serious fractures might need reconstructive surgery and possibly the insertion of pins, plates, and screws, also requiring longer hospital stays, rehabilitation, and sometimes additional surgery.

 Some people can experience injuries to their arms, legs, fingers, or toes that require surgical amputation.
-The loss of a limb can obviously have a profound impact on a person’s life.
+The loss of a limb could potentially have a profound impact on a personโs life.

-Whiplash is again a common kind of soft tissue injury claim in many car accident cases, but other neck injuries in car accidents can include cervical spondylolisthesis, slipped or herniated discs, neck sprains or strains, pinched nerves, stiff muscles and tendons, facet joint injuries, neck fractures or compressions, and muscle spasms.
+Whiplash is again a common kind of soft tissue and neck injury claim in many cases handled by our car accident lawyers, but other neck injuries in car accidents can include cervical spondylolisthesis, slipped or herniated discs, neck sprains or strains, pinched nerves, stiff muscles and tendons, facet joint injuries, neck fractures or compressions, and muscle spasms.

 Knee Injuries

-A person’s knee can be hurt because of an impact on another object or possibly as the result of twisting the knee.
-The meniscus or cartilage in the knee may tear when a knee is twisted or turned abruptly in a crash.
+A personโs knee can be hurt because it hits another object due to the impact of a collision.
+The meniscus or cartilage in the knee may also tear if the joint twists or turns abruptly in a crash.

-Many people do not immediately fear for their feet in car accidents, but there can be cases in which it is actually a person’s toes, feet, or ankles that suffer injuries.
+Many people might not immediately fear for their feet in car accidents, but there can be cases in which it is actually a personโs toes, feet, or ankles that suffer injuries.

 Shoulder Injuries

 A shoulder injury can be a fracture, deep tissue bruising, a strain or sprain, or a rotator cuff tear.
-Shoulder injuries are also more difficult to diagnose as symptoms may not appear for several days.
+Shoulder injuries can also be more difficult to diagnose, as symptoms may not appear for several days.

 People, in some cases, may have their hands, fingers, or wrists injured in certain accidents.
 Some hand injuries may require people to undergo surgery.